 - Size – A large VPN will give you more servers and ports to choose from, helping you beat AT&T U-Verse throttling, as well as geo-blocks and censorships.
 Having many servers available will also help you get online on the fastest ones available to you for your use-case.

-Once you’ve done your research, take a look at our list of recommended VPN providers:
+Once you’ve done your research, take a look at our list of recommended VPN providers for stopping unfair ISP throttling and buffering:

 NordVPN is a powerhouse of security and encryption.
-Massive at 5,200+ servers in 62 countries, they’re always growing and have the unique ability to devote certain servers to specific use-cases.
+Massive at over 5,500 servers in 58 countries, they’re always growing and have the unique ability to devote certain servers to specific use-cases.
 In so doing, NordVPN gives you the option to pick specialty servers for things like Onion over VPN, Anti-DDoS, Double VPN, P2P, Dedicated IP address, and Obfuscated servers.
 With these servers devoted those use-cases, the settings are optimized to help you do those things even better than their “ordinary” servers.

 But their “regulars” are no slouches, either – all of NordVPN’s network offers military-grade, 256-bit AES encryption.
 The default OpenVPN protocol gives you a great blend of speed and security, but 4 additional options can help you boost your speed or beat tough geo-blocks.
 Optional CyberSec security toggles block ads and malware, keeping you extra safe, while custom DNS settings let you tweak things to your liking.